rokomari-com/convention/README.md

 1. Whatever database you choose just add ‘_db’ after the application name and use that as the database name.
 For the quotationservice application, the database name will be quotationservice_db.
 If it is a microservice add the application name in from of it.
 If quotationservice is a microservice and part of notebook application, use notebook_quotationservice_db as the database name.

 1. Use underscore based small letter naming convention for table names and table column names. i.e customer_order, product_purchase.
 Avoid any sort of short name or acronym for table names.

+## Datatype

+1. Do not use Float or Double for monetory calculations.
+Use BigDecimal.

 ## Docker